Get Started

 ## Related

-* [Audio Store](/docs/lib/audio-store) — Zustand store for queue and playback state management
+- [Audio Store](/docs/lib/audio-store) - Zustand store for queue and playback state management

-* [Audio Player](/docs/components/player) — Composable player UI components
+- [Audio Player](/docs/components/base/player) - Composable player UI components

 ## Notes

-* Server-safe: Methods check for client-side availability before executing
+- Server-safe: Methods check for client-side availability before executing

-* Automatic retries: Handles load/play errors with exponential backoff (max 3 attempts)
+- Automatic retries: Handles load/play errors with exponential backoff (max 3 attempts)

-* Volume fading: Animations use `requestAnimationFrame` for smooth transitions
+- Volume fading: Animations use `requestAnimationFrame` for smooth transitions

-* Live streams: Disable seeking and use extended timeout for reliability
+- Live streams: Disable seeking and use extended timeout for reliability

-* `formatDuration` handles edge cases (NaN, Infinity, negative values)
+- `formatDuration` handles edge cases (NaN, Infinity, negative values)

 ## Installation

-npx shadcn@latest add @audio/slider
+npx shadcn@latest add @audio/channel-strip

 ```